-Folk-park "Hutsul Land" is a new and unique environment, which combines various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of the highlanders of the Ukrainian Carpathians: Hutsuly, Lemky and Boiky.
-The folk-park is located to the right of Lake of Youth's far edge.
+Folk-park "Hutsul Land" is a new and unique environment, combining various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of region's native ethnicities: Hutsuly, Lemky and Boiky.
+It is located to the right of Lake of Youth's far edge.

 One of the major available exhibits is our skansen (open-air ethnographic complex), notable for rustic aesthetics and interactive approach to guests.
 You are free to enter a 200-year-old house, sit on a bench, watch the fire burn in the stove, grind wheat with millstones, craft a doormat using a real weaving machine, observe cheese production at the manufacture and even participate in the Hutsul wedding extravaganza!

 The complex also boasts a fully-fledged petting zoo, where native, exotic, wild animals and birds live almost in their natural habitat, which will sure delight both children and adults.

 Finally, after trying everything out, consider visiting complex’s picturesque photo zones offering fresh topics and aesthetics for your social media.
 Art connoisseurs will surely enjoy their visit to our small art gallery and the Ukrainian cinema club, while those who are in for a bit more carefree leisure will appreciate a wide array of traditional amusements.

 Centuries-old wooden houses, thoroughly recreated along with interiors, items and pieces of art, create a unique atmosphere of the past, manifesting the spirit of our ancient traditions.
-The main purpose is to preserve the decaying heritage of the Ukrainian Carpathians and introduce our guests to the unique people’s legacy of our region.
+The main purpose is to preserve the decaying heritage of the Ukrainian Carpathians and introduce visitors to the region's unique people’s legacy.

 More improvements and events are still to come: festivals, workshops, artists’ retreats and much, much more.
 Don’t miss it all!

 Welcome to the marvelous Hutsul Land!